shubhamwankar-dev/shubhamwankar-dev/README.md

 ## 📈 What I’m Working On

-- ✨ Building responsive and accessible web layouts using **Tailwind CSS**
+- ✨ Building responsive and accessible websites with **Tailwind CSS**
-- ⚡ Experimenting with **JavaScript animations** and **scroll effects**
+- ⚡ Experimenting with **JavaScript animations and transitions**
-- 🔧 Learning new frontend libraries to enhance interactivity
+- 🔧 Enhancing UI/UX for better interactivity and performance

 ---